ansys/pymechanical-env/README.rst

 License and acknowledgments
 ---------------------------

-Mechanical-Env is licensed under the `MIT license <https://github.com/ansys/pymechanical-env/blob/main/LICENSE>`_.
+PyMechanical-Env is licensed under the `MIT license <https://github.com/ansys/pymechanical-env/blob/main/LICENSE>`_.

 For more information, see the `.reuse/dep5 file <https://github.com/ansys/pymechanical-env/blob/main/.reuse/dep5>`_ file, which follows the `Reuse specification <https://reuse.software/spec/>`_.

-Mechanical-Env makes no commercial claim over Ansys whatsoever.
+PyMechanical-Env makes no commercial claim over Ansys whatsoever.
 This tool supports `PyMechanical <https://github.com/ansys/pymechanical>`_, which extends the functionality of Ansys Mechanical by adding a Python interface to the Mechanical service without changing the core behavior or license of the original software.
 The use of PyMechanical with an embedded